zephinzer/anna/README.md

 npm run eslint;
 ```

+See the [Travis CI script](./.travis.yml) for more info.

-### Testing
+### Functional Testing
-We use Mocha framework, Chai assertion library and Sinon mocking library in tests.
+Two types of tests are present in our tests.
+The first is unit tests which are most of tests you will see.
+The second is systems tests which simulates execution of the server and running queries against it - this is found in the `server.test.js`.

+We use `mocha`, `chai`, `sinon` and `supertest` to validate functional behaviour of the service.

 To run the tests:

 ```bash
 npm run mocha;
 ```

-To run it in development which adds file watching:
+To run it in development which adds watching and allows for `.only` and `xit` keywords:

 ```bash
 npm run mocha-watch;
 ```

+See the [Travis CI script](./.travis.yml) for more info.

-### Running in Development
+### Running Locally
 During development, we try to keep the feedback loop short, so we avoid running Anna in a Docker container.

+#### Database In Development
 Run the database alone using:

 ```bash